ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/widget-object-functions/advanced-maps/loadapi.html.markdown

 </td>
 </tr>
 </table>

-Description
+## Description

 Allows you to preload the google maps api.
 An onInitialized event will be thrown.
-For example if you have map widget on page 2 and you are on page1 and want to get directions, you can call use this method and after receiving onInitialized event you can use [getDirections()](getdirections) method)
+For example if you have map widget on page 2 and you are on page1 and want to get directions, you can call use this method and after receiving onInitialized event you can use [getDirections()](getdirections.htm) method)

-## Example
+**Example**

-    app.w(‘gma’).loadApi()
+    app.w(‘gma’).loadApi()@